valeratrades/discretionary_engine/README.md

 - [ ] start protocols after synching positions with exchange
     - [x] move apis out
-    - [ ] connect new websocket for every protocol for now, and write klines to shared mutex regularly

 - [ ] lock file